“We can’t see you back there Mrs. Shorty. You need to move forward.” the photographer said.

 After some research, she decided to speak to Mr. Rickshaw, the short, round man with a bald ring on his head.
 He was the head of the Human Resource Department and had earned the nickname ‘Stout’ for his uncanny similarity to a stout bottle.

 “Sir, I would like to ask for a workplace crèche, and a breastfeeding room equipped with a fridge.
-This would help mothers breastfeed their babies during work breaks, and store breastmilk that they express safely.”
+This would help mothers breastfeed their babies during work breaks, and store breastmilk that they express safely.

-However, Mr. Rickshaw wasn’t interested in that idea.
+As expected, Mr. Rickshaw wasn’t interested in that idea.
 “Why should we incur more expenses because one or two women want to be mothers?
 This is a workplace and I would like to keep it that way!
 I don’t have time for lazy women who want to hide behind nursing a baby as an excuse to abscond from work.
 There have been working mothers without an office crèche, and the last time I checked, they didn’t have two heads!” he said, pushing his glasses higher up on the bridge of his nose.

 Being a mother is a personal decision so if you have nothing else to say, then let’s get back to work.
 In case you don’t have any more work to do, I’ll be happy to give you some more.”